ACVeronikaBalogova/EN-Helpy/EN/adv-payments-how-to-link-invoice.md

 2. On the **Advance Reconciliation** page use **New** and click the **Advance No.** field to view the list of advances available for assignment to the invoice.
 Only advances with the same currency code and in amounts that have been paid no later than the posting date of the sales invoice are displayed.
 Confirm the advance selection and the advance will transfer to the **Advance Reconciliation** page to link the invoice and the advance.
 In this way, you can continue with the selection of advances.
 Click the next line on the page to add more advances to the link again using the Advance Number field.
 3. In the **Amount** field, you can specify the amount and from which advance to be invoiced.
 It is thus possible to draw multiple advances in partial amounts to the invoice.
-4. If the advance assignment is set up the way the user wants to use the advnaces in the invoice, confirm the page with the **OK** button.
+4. If the advance assignment is set up the way the user wants to use the advances in the invoice, confirm the page with the **OK** button.

 Note: